-- · parents of the deceased and their descendants; - · grandparents of the deceased and their descendants; and - · great-grandparents of the deceased and their descendants.
+- · children of the deceased and, subordinated, their descendants; - · parents of the deceased and, subordinated, their descendants; - grandparents of the deceased and, subordinated, their descendants; and - great-grandparents of the deceased and, subordinated, their descendants.

 Relatives within a particular category inherit in equal shares (succession per stirpes).